DCSIL-summer-course/react-app/Readme.md

 How Redux works:

-1. It has a single state object that stores you're application's entire state.
+1. It has a single state object that stores your application's entire state.
 This might sound bad, but makes testing very easy.
-2. It uses functions (Redux calles them "reducers") to modify the state object.
+2. It uses functions (Redux calls them "reducers") to modify the state object.
-3. Events are emmitted by components of your app, Redux picks up these events and the reducer handles them.
+3. Events are emmitted by components of your app (e.g. button clicks), Redux picks up these events and the reducer handles them to modify the state.
+4. The new state flows through all the components, React figures out what components need to update and which don't.

 ### Update the imports in `app.jsx`